It’s never a bad idea to stockpile ammo.

 There is, however, a problem with storing ammo away from home.
 It leaves you with little control over how protected your ammunition really is.

-Metal cans like this Metal Ammo Can from Cabela’s are durable, easy to carry, and are built with a waterproof seal that’s designed to keep moisture from entering the container.
-And best of all, they look really cool.
+Metal cans like this Metal Ammo Can are durable, easy to carry, and built with a waterproof seal that’s designed to keep moisture from entering the container.

-However, there is one caveat when using ammo cans: they have to be completely free of moisture inside.
+However, there is one caveat when using ammo cans — they have to be completely free of moisture inside.
 Be safe, not sorry – blast the inside of your can with a hairdryer if you think it’s a little damp.

-Tips to Help You with Preserving Ammo
+Tips to Help Preserve Ammo

-There’s no denying that the ammo can is a game changer when it comes to preserving your ammunition, but what about those of us with more stockpiled ammunition than our containers can hold?
+There’s no denying that the ammo can is a game-changer when it comes to preserving your ammunition, but what about those of us with more stockpiled ammunition than our containers can hold?

 1. Humidity Control

 We’ve already talked about the dangers of humidity and how ammo cans and dehumidifiers can help.
-If neither of those options are feasible, you can keep your ammunition dry by storing it with desiccant packets.
+If neither of those options is feasible, you can keep your ammunition dry by storing it with desiccant packets.

 You can buy them in bulk on Amazon, or you can make your own with a sock and silica-based cat litter purchased from your local supermarket.

-2. Tag and Rotate Your Ammo
+2. Tag and Rotate Ammo

 The first thing you should do after purchasing ammo is write the date of purchase on your storage container.
 This will help you keep track of the various ages of your ammo.

 Use your older ammo first so that you keep the newest ammo on hand.
-Remember: old ammo in the front, new ammo in the back.
+Remember, old ammo in the front, new ammo in the back.

 3. Put It in a Gun Safe

 If you don’t have one already, consider getting a good-sized gun safe with a couple of extra shelves for your ammo and other gadgets.

-A good gun safe is will prevent moisture from accumulating (although you might want to toss in a couple of desiccant packets for good measure) and will help protect your ammo from extreme temperature.
-Be sure to get one that’s fireproof just in case.
+A good gun safe is will prevent moisture from accumulating (although you might want to toss in a couple of desiccant packets for good measure) and will help protect your ammo from extreme temperatures.

 Just remember, ammo needs the same kind of love and care as your rifles, shotguns, and pistols.
 You can’t just buy ammo, let it sit neglected in a corner of your attic or basement for years, and still expect it to function properly.